 Renewable Energy at Tanoma

-We have provided two activities for kids to get interested in solar power by harnessing the power of the sun and creating their own masterpieces.
-Adult supervision and help may be needed for younger kids. (resources:
+We have provided an activity for kids to get interested in hydro power by creating their own turbine.
+Adult supervision and help may be needed for younger kids.

 Materials: String, tape, 1 Litter empty soda bottle, scissors or hammer/nail, water